A Week in the Cook Islands: An Unfiltered Travel Journal

 Day 4: Kayak to the Motus

-Rented a kayak (NZD 25/hour) and paddled to Koromiri motu — an uninhabited islet off Muri Beach.
-About 20 minutes of paddling over the reef.
-The snorkeling around the motu was noticeably better than the shore.
+Rent a kayak (NZD 25/hour) and paddle to Koromiri motu, an uninhabited islet off Muri Beach, about 20 minutes over the reef.
+The snorkeling around the motu beats the shore noticeably.
 Giant clams.
-An eagle ray passed underneath while I was floating face-down in warm water, and I yelped into my snorkel.
+And if you're lucky, an eagle ray glides underneath while you float face-down in the warm water — the kind of moment you yelp into your snorkel for.

 Lunch at Sails Restaurant on the beach.
-Ika mata (NZD 18) — raw fish in coconut cream.
-This dish is perfect.
-It's lime, coconut, fresh fish, and nothing else needs to happen.
+Ika mata (NZD 18) — raw fish in coconut cream — is perfect.
+Lime, coconut, fresh fish, and nothing else needs to happen.

-Evening: Te Vara Nui Cultural Village.
-NZD 129 for the full package — village tour, buffet dinner, and over-water dance performance.
-The village tour explained traditional navigation, cooking, and medicine.
-The dinner was heavy and generous.
-And the fire dancing finale — a young man spinning flaming batons at speed, reflected in the water beneath the stage — was genuinely one of the best live performances I've seen anywhere.
+Evening: Te Vara Nui Cultural Village, NZD 129 for the full package — village tour, buffet dinner, and over-water dance performance.
+The tour covers traditional navigation, cooking, and medicine; the dinner is heavy and generous.
+And the fire-dancing finale — a young man spinning flaming batons at speed, reflected in the water beneath the stage — ranks among the best live performances anywhere.

 Day 5: Rest Day (Real Rest)